We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Medical News Today follows a strict product selection and vetting process.
 Learn more here.

-Best for scheduled filter shipments: BlueAir Pure 211+ Air Purifier
+Best for low energy usage: BlueAir Pure 211+ Air Purifier

 - Filter type: polypropylene filter, activated carbon